JohannMG/OM2MC-Python/README.md

 #TODO:
-+ Add logging to file for emails
++ Double opt-in in FALSE right now to prevent notifications to users during testing.